Skip to content

 6. Incremental Indexer & Topic Extraction

 An inverted keyword index (keyword -> [chunk_ids]) is maintained.
-During processing, the indexer applies strict normalization:
+During processing, the indexer applies strict normalisation:

 7. Storage Layer